I want to sell an inherited home, where do I start?

 - Request the trustee to transfer the property’s title to your name.

 - Transfer the deed of trust for the property into your name with the trustee’s cooperation.
 The trustee must prepare a document to transfer the property from the trust to you.
-To make this deed official, the trustee will file it with the local property office.
+The trustee will file this deed with the local property office to make it official.

 - Hire the services of a real estate agent to sell the house.
 The sale proceeds will be yours because you hold the title to the home.